akospaska/MyglsPluginLite/README.md

 Basic Plan: 5 $/30 days

-- Print Lalbels WITHOUT any limit
+- Print Labels WITHOUT any limit

 ---

 ## Summary

-This application has been made with hearth and soul.

 The Active development was more than 3 months long.
 It means i woke up EVERY day at 4 am to create this app, beside my Main Job (FullStack Developer).

-It was challanging to keep the ballance in my Life.
-I have a Wife and a Son as well, without their's support i could never make this plugin.
+It was challenging to keep the ballance in my life.
+I have a Wife and a Son as well, without their support i could never make this plugin.

-I hope you have found interesting.
+I hope you found it interesting.
 If you have questions, or just would like to chat about it, please feel free to contact me.

 Best Wishes